Constructive dismissal: Canadian law

 Canadian courts recognize there are circumstances in which the employer, although not acting explicitly to terminate an individual's employment, alters the employment relationship's terms and conditions to such a degree that an employee is entitled to regard the employer's conduct as a termination, and claim wrongful dismissal, just as if they had been let go without any notice or termination pay in lieu of notice.

 Constructive dismissal arises from the failure of the employer to live up to the essential obligations of the employment relationship, regardless of whether the employee signed a written employment contract.
 Employment law implies into employment relationships a common-law set of terms and conditions applicable to all employees.
 For example, once agreed upon, wages are implicitly locked in by the common-law of contract as an essential term of the employment relationship.
 In this regard, it is a constructive dismissal if an employer fails to pay an employee.

 An employer's breach of the employment contract releases the employee from their obligation to perform under the contract, and thus allows them to treat themselves as dismissed without notice.

+Hong Kong case

+The Hong Kong Court of First Instance has confirmed in Caidao Capital Ltd v Harmen Christiaan Overdijk & Ors [2026] HKCFI 1326 that the definition of “wages” under the Employment Ordinance is broad enough to cover commission-only payments under a profit share remuneration structure and that withholding those payments can amount to constructive dismissal.
+Employers who impose new conditions on commission payments, suspend them unilaterally or rely on ambiguous audit clauses to withhold remuneration face significant legal exposure.